I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

 Examples of this headline could be:

-The less equals more equation is used in a variety of marketing materials, but it also works in email subject lines.
+The less equals more equation is used in various of marketing materials, but it also works in email subject lines.
 You’re communicating value in just a few words.

 Fill in the blanks with information related to your industry.
-It could have to do with the products or services you sell, or it could relate to information you’re willing to impart.
+It could relate to the products or services you sell, or it could relate to information you’re willing to impart.

 The important thing is that an equation exists.
 People like to see things balance out, even if they hated math in high school.